• Wed. Dec 18th, 2024

 By Keith Walsh

-The new album by Abusements, Grievance Beerwater Revival, combines psychedelia, southern rock, pop and punk in a mix that bubbles with creative energy.
+The new album by Abusements, Grievance Beerwater Reprisal, combines psychedelia, southern rock, pop and punk in a mix that bubbles with creative energy.
 The five piece band from Alabama is relatively new, formed in 2017 by lyricist and frontman DJ Fake Name (Todd Souvignier), who also adds piano and synth, with drummer Dominique Bradley, Sr. signing on as musical director, along with bass and vocals by Lyra Stephens, and guitars by Wil Evans and Jay Hensley.
 B3 organ is added by Terrell Wright.

 The band name alone is loaded with meaning, pointing to not only an excess of emotion, but also a condition in which bad choices from either ‘us or them,’ without any imminent solution, leads to the logical question “why not just get a band together and complain a bit, very loudly?”